 - Ventilator-acquired pneumonia--occurs while a person is connected to a ventilator machine

 - Healthcare-associated pneumonia—when a person is infected while in a healthcare-associated setting, such as a nursing home or dialysis clinic

-Hospital-acquired and healthcare-associated microorganisms are more likely to be resistant to first-line antimicrobials.
-Community-acquired pneumonia is more likely to be due to bacteria that are susceptible to commonly prescribed antibiotics or due to seasonal viruses for which antimicrobial agents are not the appropriate treatment.
+Hospital-acquired and healthcare-associated microbes are more likely to be resistant to first-line antimicrobials.
+Community-acquired pneumonia is more likely to be due to bacteria that are susceptible to commonly prescribed antibiotics or due to seasonal viruses for which antimicrobial drugs are not the appropriate treatment.